elbruno/gen-ai-workshop/README.md

 #### Optional

-- [Microsoft Account](https://account.microsoft.com/account) - for using [Bing Chat Bot](https://www.bing.com/chatbot) or [Microsoft Designer](https://www.microsoft.com/design/fluent/#/) for generating images during bonus exercise.
+- [Microsoft Account](https://account.microsoft.com/account) - for using [Microsoft Copilot](https://copilot.microsoft.com) or [Microsoft Designer](https://www.microsoft.com/design/fluent/#/) for generating images during bonus exercise.
 - [Azure Subscription](https://azure.microsoft.com/en-us/free/) - if you wish to continue to explore Azure services after the workshop.

 ## What is Generative AI?